aahaansingh/aahaansingh.github.io/content/posts/post3.md

 I would contend that musical criticism has adapted rather than died.
 Streaming has decontextualized and homogenized musical discovery, which the best critics address.
+In fact, the best critics have always addressed this.

 ## Force {#force}